tomifuchi/css-exercises/foundations/06-cascade-fix/README.md

 ![desired outcome](./desired-outcome.png)

 ### Self Check
 - Did you make sure to not edit the HTML file?
+Yes
 - If you added selectors to the CSS, do they target a valid HTML element?
+At the end the div.text, I cascade it's style down to it's descendants .child or div.text .child.